 - Certificates and licenses are easy to find.

-- Website demonstrates what you are proud of: awards, regalia.
+- The website demonstrates what you are proud of awards, and regalia.

-- Each good and service is clearly described, there are answers to all questions.
+- Each good and service is clearly described, and there are answers to all questions.

-- Website contains reviews of real customers, better in video format.
+- The website contains reviews of real customers, better in video format.

 - Clients easily find prices and terms.